5 Fixes: Automated Windows 10 Updates Deleted My Files

 As mentioned earlier, you can use the built-in utility of Windows 10 like File History or Backup and Restore.
 But there isn't much freedom for you to choose what and where to backup.
 Besides, the backup speed and the image size also make some users disappointed.

-2. Then, select the source disk that you want to backup, and choose a safe destination, like externatl hard drive, USB, cloud drive, NAS, etc.
+2. Then, select the source disk that you want to backup, and choose a safe destination, like external hard drive, USB, cloud drive, NAS, etc.

 ★ Schedule: you can choose Daily/Weekly/Monthly/Event triggers/USB plug in.
 The last two are available in Professional and higher editions.

 ★ Scheme: another advanced feature that can automatically delete your older backups with a customized rule.
-It's especailly suitable for computers with limited capacity.
+It's especially suitable for computers with limited capacity.

-4. Next time you encounter a similar problem, don't panic, just restore the files from the backup.
-You can do it either in Home page or in Restore tab.
+Next time you encounter a similar problem, don't panic.
+Just restore the files from the backup.
+There are two ways you can choose from:

 Beyond that, you can also use AOMEI Backup to backup the Windows OS.
 Thus when bad things happen after an update, you can easily restore the system to an earlier state.
 Even if you are a Windows Server user, there's a Server edition for you.